 Occupational therapy services and perception of integration of these at primary healthcare level in South Africa

-National Department of Health related to disability and rehabilitation propose the integration of occupational therapy services in primary
+the National Department of Health related to disability and rehabilitation propose the integration of occupational therapy

-healthcare (PHC).
-However, the implementation strategies concerning integration are not clear as there is inadequate evidence locally
+services in primary healthcare (PHC).
+However, the implementation strategies concerning integration are not clear as there is

-the occupational therapists on the integration of occupational therapy services within the PHC reengineering streams of the National
+perceptions of the occupational therapists on the integration of occupational therapy services within the PHC reengineering streams of the National Insurance (NHI).

-rehabilitation (CBR), the Social Model, the International Classification of Functioning, Disability and Health (ICF), and the
+community-based rehabilitation (CBR), the Social Model, the International Classification of Functioning, Disability and Health

-Medical Model using client self-management and case-management intervention approaches.
-The majority of occupational therapists
+(ICF) and the Medical Model using client self-management and case-management intervention approaches.
+The majority of

-to manage people with disabilities (PWDs).
-Occupational therapists in PHC have a strong perception of their relevance in the PHC
+models to manage people with disabilities (PWDs).
+Occupational therapists in PHC have a strong perception of their relevance

 Conclusion: The perception of the study participants is that occupational therapy service integration in the PHC reengineering